Ride Lake Superior

 Where to Start or End the Journey

-Plan on spending a day or two in Thunder Bay to kick off or finish your journey—there are some amazing gems here.
+Plan to spend a day or two in Thunder Bay to kick off or finish your journey—there are some amazing gems here.
 With its unique cultural history of Finnish and Polish settlers, it has some distinct traits that riders won't want to miss.

 There are many excellent restaurants in the city that are a must.
 But one thing that Thunder Bay is renowned for, and you have to try, is a Persian.
 It’s an oval-shaped pastry, similar to a cinnamon bun, that’s fried and frosted with pink berry icing.
-You can pick up Persians from The Persian Man and Bennett’s Bakery.
+You can pick up Persians from The Persian Man.

 Take a day trip out to Kakabeka Falls Provincial Park—the 40-mile drop into a Precambrian Shield Gorge creates one of the most impressive sheets of water in Ontario.
 And if you're looking for something fun to do out of the saddle, try a harbour tour with Sail Superior.
 They run sailing tours every day for a different perspective of the city.